Esri/storymap-tour/README.md

 It is possible to open the Map Tour on a specific point and not on the first one by using the URL parameter `index` (from index=1 to index={number of point}).

 ## What's new?

+#### Map Tour 2.2.1 released on 12/13/2013

+Minor bug-fixes release:
+ * Interactive builder corrupt webmaps that uses Bing Maps basemaps

+There is no need to upgrade existing application if you are not affected by that specific issue.

 #### Map Tour 2.2 released on 12/10/2013